 Two independent non-food Scientific Committees provide the Commission with the scientific advice it needs when preparing policy and proposals relating to consumer safety, public health and the environment.
 The Committees also draw the Commission's attention to the new or emerging problems which may pose an actual or potential threat.
 They are: the Scientific Committee on Consumer Safety (SCCS) and the Scientific Committee on Health, Environmental and Emerging Risks (SCHEER).
-The Scientific Committees review and evaluate relevant scientific data and assess potential risks.
-Each Committee has top independent scientists from all over the world who are committed to work in the public interest.
+The Scientific Committee has top independent scientists from all over the world who are committee to work in the public interest.